22 Proven Ways to Increase Brain Blood Flow

 At the end of each appointment, my practitioner would secure small black seeds on my ear.

-I also use an acupuncture mat at home to relax before bed.
+I have also used an acupuncture mat at home to relax before bed.

 Acupuncture also stimulates the vagus nerve